 - 1. Note that panelboards may also be referenced simply as panels. - 2.
 Emergency panelboards shall be Pantone 335 C (green) or approved equivalent. - 3.
 UPS panelboards shall be Pantone 285 C (blue) or approved equivalent. - 4.
-Panelboards shall be equipped with a hinged front cover. - Circuit breakers shall be of the bolt-on type.
+Panelboards shall be equipped with a hinged front cover. - 5.
+Circuit breakers shall be of the bolt-on type.
 Multi-pole breakers shall come factory assembled.
 All interrupting ratings shall exceed available fault levels as determined by coordination studies. - 6.
 All circuit breakers shall be thermal magnetic type. - 7.
 The panelboard's primary overcurrent protection device shall have a trip rating of at least four times that of any load breaker's rating.
 Should the main protection device be operating at a different voltage than the branch circuit breakers, the ratio of the voltages shall be considered when calculating this ratio. - 8.
 Tandem double density (mini) circuit breakers are not acceptable. - 9.
 Panelboards are to be mounted so that the top of the panels are located 2m (78 in) above finished floor. - 10.
-Panelboard directories shall be typewritten using the templates provided by the university.
+Panelboard directories shall be typewritten using the templates provided by the University.
 Directories shall indicate the final room numbers as designated by Academic & Campus Events (ACE) Office. - 11.
 10% of any panelboard shall constitute spare breakers of sizes not to exceed any installed breaker. - 12.
 10% of any panelboard shall constitute spaces where future breakers can be installed.
 The appropriate bus mounting hardware for these spaces shall also be installed within the panelboard. - 13.
 Filler plates shall be provided on all blank breaker spaces. - 14.
 All panelboards rated greater than 120/208V shall not contain any single-phase loads or single- phase spares. - 15.
-If panelboard is equipped with an integral main breaker or switch, it shall be of the 'service entrance' type and be appropriately barriered from the downstream branch circuits.
+If panelboard is equipped with an integral main breaker or switch, it shall be of the 'service entrance' type and be appropriately barriered from the downstream branch circuits. - 16.
+Notwithstanding requirements of electrical equipment ratings in mechanical spaces, as outlined in the general design consideration section, All panelboards shall be NEMA 1 rated, with drip hood/shield, and shall use rain tight connectors and fittings.

-26 24 16.01 Power Distribution Panelboards (DP Panelboards)
+26 24 16.01 Power distribution panelboards (DP panelboards)

-- 1. DP panelboards shall be double row.
-When the DP panelboard is an integral part of a switchgear lineup, the panelboard shall extend the entire height of the switchgear cell and contain spaces for breakers for that entire height. - 2.
-Lamacoids of size B shall be installed next to each circuit breaker, detailing the panelboard or equipment it is feeding, including room number where the feeder terminates. - 3.
-All DP Panelboards shall be equipped with solid core 80mA secondary CTs with accuracy consistent with the NRG type multipoint meter requirements in Table 9, on each phase of each circuit.
+- 1. DP panelboards shall be double row. - 2.
+When the DP panelboard is an integral part of a switchgear lineup, the panelboard shall extend the entire height of the switchgear cell and contain spaces for breakers for that entire height. - 3.
+DP panelboards shall only feed LPs, RPs, PPs, MCCs and splitters.
+This electrical equipment may be fed through a step-down transformer. - 4.
+DP panelboards may only feed other DP panelboards through a step-down transformer. - Lamacoids of size B (refer to section 26 05 53.03 Identification for electrical systems and accessories) shall be installed next to each circuit breaker, detailing the panelboard or equipment it is feeding, including room number where the feeder terminates. - 6.
+All DP Panelboards shall be equipped with solid core 80mA secondary CTs with accuracy consistent with the NRG type multipoint meter requirements in Table 10 Meter requirement summary table on each phase of each circuit.
 CT primary ratings shall match the associated breaker trip rating for each circuit.
 All CT secondary wiring shall be brought out to a separate enclosure adjacent to the panel and terminated on a shorting style terminal block.
 The terminals shall be permanently labelled for future metering connections.
-See 26 27 13 Electricity Metering for appropriate multi-circuit meter requirements.
+See 26 27 13 Electricity metering for appropriate multi-circuit meter requirements.

-26 24 16.02 Lighting (LP) and Receptacle (RP) Panelboards
+26 24 16.02 Lighting (LP) and receptacle (RP) panelboards